Outrage at NBR's tweet about Māori on eve of Waitangi

 NBR publisher Todd Scott, a prolific Twitter user in his own right, has since taken ownership of the mishap, mirroring Hunter's view that it was a mistake to give the selected member comments any airtime.

-"I was the duty moderator yesterday and I let me fellow colleagues down by leading a poor example of, firstly, posting the entire comment, then, secondly, tweeting a portion of the motivation to engage people and to have this racist view admonished as it rightly should be," Scott said.
+"I was the duty moderator yesterday and I let my fellow colleagues down by leading a poor example of, firstly, posting the entire comment, then, secondly, tweeting a portion of that comment.
+The motivation was to engage people and to have this racist view admonished as it rightly should be," Scott said.

 Scott went on to recognise the efforts of his staff in eliminating the offensive content.